The textile industry emits 1.7 million tons of CO2 annually, accounting for 10% of global greenhouse gas emissions.

 The future of sustainable textiles is promising, driven by technological advancements, material innovations, and increased consumer awareness.
 From plant-based fibers to recycled fabrics, the industry is making strides.
 Further, education campaigns and regulatory efforts are contributing to the growing demand for ethical fashion.

-While these trends indicate a positive shift towards sustainability in textiles, challenges like scalability, cost, etc., still need to be addressed.
+While these trends indicate a positive shift towards sustainability in textiles, challenges such as scalability and cost still need to be addressed.
 However, with continued innovation and a collective effort from various stakeholders, the future of sustainable textiles appears promising.

 Authored By – Ambuj, Sanju, Mukul Intelligence Team and Ridhima, Market Research